 According to Wirtz, a particular strength of this AB Graphic solution is that fleyeVision can also easily be retrofitted to existing printing machines, machines for the manufacture of plastic films, rewinding/assembling/packaging plants or other endless processes. "fleyeVision is designed to be a stand-alone system, but it is also simple to retrofit to any printing press or assembly/packaging machine, regardless of the manufacturer.
 Integration into both digital and conventional processes is possible."

-Since 2004 AB Graphic has placed its trust in STEMMER IMAGING as the supplier of the majority of the image processing hardware used in the systems manufactured in Baesweiler.
+Since 2004 AB Graphic has placed its trust in STEMMER IMAGING as the supplier of the majority of the imaging hardware used in the systems manufactured in Baesweiler.
 "We have been procuring the majority of our cameras, image capture cards/frame grabbers, lenses, lighting and cables for our systems from this partner for many years and we've had nothing but good experiences", Wirtz reports.
 "Over the years our requirements have continuously developed and STEMMER IMAGING has always recommended suitable components to us."
-He describes the cooperation that has now led to over 1000 implemented image processing systems as trusting, reliable and strong.
+He describes the cooperation that has now led to over 1000 implemented vision systems as trusting, reliable and strong.

 AB Graphic's sales manager particularly values the assistance of STEMMER IMAGING's Support Department, which played a major role with the latest generation of fleyeVision systems in implementing the detection of the labels without sensors, i.e. with no additional trigger.
 "This function considerably facilitates the integration and use of the inspection system for the machine operator.
 It simplifies and accelerates the setup of new labels, in particular with larger tape widths, makes mechanical adjustments unnecessary and allows the automatic teaching of new labels within a few minutes!"
 Wirtz says that this considerably improves the cost-effectiveness of the fleyeVision systems.
 However, manual teaching of labels is also possible if necessary for special requirements.